5 Easy DIY Backyard Projects for a Weekend Makeover

 Ever gaze at your backyard and wish it had a bit more sparkle?
 Perhaps a cozy nook to unwind or a spot to grow fresh herbs?
-The good news is, you don’t need to hire a contractor or break the bank to make it happen!
-In fact, many stunning transformations can start right in your own backyard with these easy DIY backyard projects, even if you’re short on tools or experience—this guide will show you how with a range of easy DIY backyard projects!
-These easy DIY backyard projects are ideal for beginners and pros alike.
+The good news?
+You don’t need a contractor or a big budget—just a free weekend and a few easy steps.
+Many stunning transformations can start right in your own backyard with these easy DIY backyard projects, even if you’re short on tools or experience.
+These ideas are inspired by our guide to budget diy home projects, full of simple, affordable upgrades for both beginners and seasoned DIYers.

 At a Glance: Your Weekend Projects